How CBT Dismantles ADHD Negativity: Cognitive Behavioral Therapy Overview

-CBT is backed up by clinical results and research evidence showing that the therapy delivers real-world benefits for adults with ADHD — namely higher self-esteem, productivity, and happiness.
+CBT is supported by clinical results and research evidence showing that the therapy delivers real-world benefits for adults with ADHD — namely higher self-esteem, productivity, and happiness.
 Learn more about ‘cognitive distortions’ and how to unravel them with cognitive behavioral therapy.

 After a lifetime of mistakes, mishaps, and missed deadlines, is it any wonder that adults with attention deficit hyperactivity disorder (ADHD or ADD) suffer dangerously low self-esteem and perpetually negative thoughts?
 Cognitive behavioral therapy (CBT) is a short-term, goal-oriented form of psychotherapy that aims to change these negative patterns of thinking and change the way a patient feels about her self, her abilities, and her future.
 Consider it brain training for ADHD.

-Originally a treatment for mood disorders, CBT is based on the recognition that cognitions, or automatic thoughts, lead to emotional difficulties.
+Originally a treatment for mood disorders, CBT is based on cognitive restructuring, or the recognition that cognitions lead to emotional difficulties.
 Automatic thoughts are spontaneous interpretations of events.
 These impressions are susceptible to distortion, such as unfounded assumptions about yourself (or others), a situation, or the future.
-An unhealthy internal dialog could prevent an individual from working toward an aggressive goal, working to develop productive new habits, or generally take calculated risks.
+Such unhealthy internal dialogs hinder an individual from working toward an intended goal, working to develop productive new habits, or generally take calculated risks.

 CBT aims to change irrational thought patterns that prevent individuals from staying on task or getting things done.
 For an individual with ADHD who thinks, “This has to be perfect or it’s no good,” or “I never do anything right,” CBT challenges the truth of those cognitions.
 Changing distorted thoughts, and the resulting change in behavior patterns, is effective in treating anxiety, and other emotional problems.